Minutes | July 17, 2025

 In-Person and Online Participation Available

-Present: Cathy McCarthy, Chris Nettles, Darlene Warner, Joe Schneider, Mel McMurrin
+Present: Cathy McCarthy, Jake Strickler, Chris Nettles, Darlene Warner

-APPROVAL OF AGENDA Motion by Chris, 2nd by Eliot.
-All in favor.
-Agenda approved as Amended.
+APPROVAL OF AGENDA: Motion by: Chris, 2nd by: Darlene.
+All in Favor, Agenda Approved

 SHORT ANNOUNCEMENTS